Canleskis/particular/particular/README.md

 ### Simple usage

-The [`Particle`] trait provides the main abstraction layer between the internal representation of the position and mass of an object in N-dimensional space and external types, by defining methods to retrieve the position and the gravitational parameter of a type.
+The [`Particle`] trait provides the main abstraction layer between the internal representation of the position and mass of an object in N-dimensional space and external types by defining methods to retrieve a position and a gravitational parameter.
-The return types of these methods, respectively an array of scalars and a scalar, are converted using the [point_mass] method to interface with the backend of Particular.
+These methods respectively return an array of scalars and a scalar, which are converted using the [point_mass] method to interface with the backend of Particular.

 #### Implementing the [`Particle`] trait